-Linking three existing programs— art management, the faculty exhibit program, and library community galleries— the Creative Works program at Kennedy Library supports curiosity-based scholarship, creativity, and research at Cal Poly.
+Linking four programs— art management, the faculty exhibit program, Digital Publishing Pilot, and library community galleries— the Creative Works program at Kennedy Library supports curiosity-based scholarship, creativity, and research at Cal Poly.

 The program provides experiential learning opportunities with the university art collection (including an internship program, access to the collection through an online catalog, and course integration); collaborative faculty-driven exhibits; and adaptable gallery spaces for students and faculty to showcase their scholarly and creative work in a variety of ways.
 The program includes a publishing component through the production of visually rich digital exhibit catalogs.